 Access and licensing

 The information that we collect and create is done so in accordance with our public task.
 Unless the information is excluded by the Re-use Regulations, all information held by the WRA is available for re-use.
-Examples of exclusions include where a third party holds the copyright for the information or where access is restricted under other legislation such as the Data Protection Act 1998, the General Data Protection Regulations when they come into force 25 May 2018, the Freedom of Information Act 2000 and the TCMA.
+Examples of exclusions include where a third party holds the copyright for the information or where access is restricted under other legislation such as the Data Protection Act 2018, the General Data Protection Regulation, the Freedom of Information Act 2000 and the TCMA.

-We may make information available via social media platforms.
+The StatsWales catalogue is a free-to-use service that allows people to view, manipulate, create and download data.
+We may also make information available via social media platforms.

 Requests for access and re-use may be made simultaneously.